lucasaveiro/lucasaveiro/README.md

 A passionate and dedicated learner on a journey to become a full-stack web developer.
 I thrive in environments where I can focus deeply on crafting elegant and efficient solutions.
 I enjoy the intricacies of both front-end and back-end development and am committed to continuous growth and improvement in this ever-evolving field.

-## About Me

-I am currently expanding my skillset in full-stack web development, focusing on building robust and scalable web applications.
-I find satisfaction in the process of problem-solving and the meticulous crafting of code.
-I value clean, maintainable code and strive for efficiency in my development process.
-I believe in collaborating thoughtfully and contributing meaningfully to projects, while also appreciating the focused concentration that individual work allows.
-I am always open to learning new technologies and methodologies that can enhance my ability to deliver high-quality results.

-## Skills

 ### Current Skills

 *   **Front-End:**